cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Solves inmplicit ordinary differential equations (ODE) using Adaptive Diagonally Implicit RungeKutta of 4th and 5th Order Method (Ode45i).
    Param:
-      | fun:  The function that represents the implicit ODE.
-The function should accept three doubles (time, state, and its derivative) and return a double representing the derivative of the state.
+      | fun:  A function that represents the implicit ODE.
+            Signature: double fun(double t, double y, double yp);
+                       ColVec fun(double t, ColVec y, ColVec yp);
+               * t: time.
+               * y: state.
+               * yp: derivative of the state.
+               * Returns: the residual of the implicit ODE.
       | initcon:  A tuple containing two elements:
-                   * double y0:  initial state.
+                   * y0:  initial state.
-                   * double yp0: initial rate of change.
+                   * yp0: initial rate of change.
-      | tspan:  The initial value of the dependent variable (state).
+      | tspan:  A two-element array [t0, tf] specifying the time interval for integration.
-      | options:  Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
-If not provided, default options will be used.
+      | options:  Optional parameters for the ODE solver, such as:
+                    * RelTol: relative tolerance,
+                    * AbsTol: absolute tolerance,
+                    * MaxStep: maximum step size,
+                    * Stats: Statistics toggle.
+                    Use Odeset(...) to configure
    Returns:
-       A tuple containing two elements:
+       A tuple (T, Y) where:
-          * ColVec T: A column vector of time points at which the solution was computed.
+          * T: Column vector of time points at which the solution was computed.
-          * Matrix Y: A matrix where each row corresponds to the state of the system at the corresponding time point in T.
+          * Y: Matrix of solution values; each row corresponds to the state at the respective time in T.
    Remark:
       |  This method uses Adaptive Diagonally Implicit RungeKutta of 4th and 5th Order Method (Ode45i) to solve the ODE.
 It is an adaptive step size method that adjusts the step size to achieve the desired accuracy.
       |  For best results, the function should be smooth within the integration interval.
    Example:
-        Solve the ODE :math:`~ty^2y'^3 - y^3y'^2 + t(t^2 + 1)y' - t^2y = 0~` with initial condition :math:`~y(0) = \sqrt{1.5}~`.
+        Solve the ODE :math:`~ty^2y'^3 - y^3y'^2 + t(t^2 + 1)y' - t^2y = 0~` with initial condition :math:`~y(1) = \sqrt{1.5}~`.

        .. code-block:: CSharp